graphile/worker/README.md

-**NOTE**: It is not intended that you add recurring tasks for each of your individual application users, instead you should have relatively few recurring tasks, and those tasks can create additional jobs for the individual users if necessary.
+**NOTE**: It is not intended that you add recurring tasks for each of your individual application users, instead you should have relatively few recurring tasks, and those tasks can create additional jobs for the individual users (or process multiple users) if necessary.

 Tasks are by default read from a `crontab` file next to the `tasks/` folder (but this is configurable in library mode).
 Please note that our syntax is not 100%